logzly. Tech Unplugged

 Step 5: Leverage Built‑In Focus Tools

 I love the “Focus” mode on my phone because it automatically dims the lock screen and hides non‑essential apps.
-It feels like a tiny digital fence that keeps distractions out.
+It feels like a tiny digital fence that keeps distractions out while still letting the important stuff in.

 Step 6: Sync, Don’t Duplicate

 Cloud services can keep your files in one place, so you don’t need multiple copies scattered across devices.
-Choose a single cloud provider for documents, photos, and notes, and turn off auto‑save on other apps.
-This reduces storage bloat and makes it easier to find what you need.
+Pick a single cloud provider for documents, photos, and notes, and turn off auto‑save on other apps.
+This reduces storage bloat and makes it easier to locate what you need when you need it.

 Step 7: Schedule Digital Downtime